-For the full article please visit the Pittsburgh Tribune Review
+For the full article please visit the Inc Magazine

 "To get the lowdown on the growing Pittsburgh tech scene, we met with Jenn Van Dam.
 Van Dam is the Digital and Community Manager at Innovation Works – the most active seed-stage investor in Southwestern Pennsylvania with over 370 portfolio companies – and a champion for diversity and inclusiveness in tech."